Friday, January 31, 2025

 Some Random Thoughts

 I am fearful of justice for the nations.
-As C. S. Lewis points out, when we call for justice, we want it for others -- we want mercy for ourselves.
+As C. S. Lewis points out, when we call for justice, we really want it for others -- but we want mercy for ourselves.

 Thursday, January 30, 2025

-Jeremiah despairs at the onrushing misery, at his people's obstinance and ignorance and the pain that this brings.
+Jeremiah is preaching in the temple.
+Jeremiah despairs at the onrushing misery, at his people's obstinancy and ignorance and the pain that this brings.

 Jeremiah 9:1-2, Weep all day